-Everyone who works on Glasgow 2024 is a volunteer, no matter what their role.
+Everyone who works on Glasgow 2024, the 2024 World Science Fiction Convention, is a volunteer, no matter what their role.
 Worldcons are events run by fans for fans.
 By August 2024, when we begin the convention, hundreds of volunteers will be working to create an event that will be enjoyed by thousands of people.

 At this point, as we are confirmed as the 2024 Worldcon, the team is much smaller, but we still need help.
 We need your help.